Whale Sharks: The Ultimate Experience of Scuba Diving with Sharks

 Whale Shark Biology

-Before venturing into the water, it is essential to understand the incredible characteristics that make whale sharks such captivating creatures.
-These gentle giants, reaching lengths of up to 14 meters / 50 feet, boast a unique checkerboard pattern on their backs and can weigh over 20 tons.
-Their diet primarily consists of plankton and small marine organisms, earning them the title of filter-feeders, a toothless shark.
-They are inhaling over 6,000 liters of water an hour with their mouths stretching more than 1 meter wide?
-These gentle giants can live over 100 years, but sadly, only 10% reach adulthood due to human fishing practices.
-These fascinating creatures are known for their docile behavior and gentle nature, making encounters with them incredibly enriching experiences.
+Before venturing into the water for scuba diving with sharks, it is essential to understand the incredible characteristics that make whale sharks such captivating creatures.
+These gentle giants, often seen during diving with sharks in Panama, can reach lengths of up to 14 meters (50 feet) and boast a unique checkerboard pattern on their backs while weighing over 20 tons.
+Their diet primarily consists of plankton and small marine organisms, earning them the title of filter-feeders a toothless shark species that makes dive with sharks experiences safe and unforgettable.
+They can inhale over 6,000 liters of water per hour, with mouths stretching more than 1 meter wide.
+These majestic creatures, commonly spotted around sharks Panama hotspots like Coiba, can live for over 100 years, but sadly, only about 10% reach adulthood due to human fishing practices.
+Their docile behavior and calm nature make diving with sharks an incredibly enriching and awe-inspiring experience for ocean lovers.

 Whale Shark Migratory Patterns and Population Size